If you talk to anybody and you say the word ‘radiation‘, immediately you get a fear response.

 An example of this is air travel, which is statistically much safer than road travel , but has associated with it irrational fears, stemming from the feeling that we have no personal control over the outcome.
 Additionally, because air disasters are so rare, they make headlines that increase the individual’s sense of insecurity.

 Highly radioactive materials can be dangerous if handled irresponsibly.
-However, modern nuclear practices are extremely safety conscious, and if anything, disabling in a practical sense.
+However, modern nuclear reactor designs and associated working practices are extremely safety conscious, and if anything, disabling in a practical sense.
 Fail-safe system programming and the use of robotics ensure that chance of exposure to radiation is so extremely small that credible risks to workers, let alone the public, are negligible.